Jezzamonn/fourier/content.md

 <canvas id="its-meee" class="sketch" width=500 height=500></canvas>

 I'm Jez!
 Full time I work at a [search company](https://www.google.com/) in the Bay Area, and in my spare time I like making games and interactive code things like this!

+If you have any feedback or want to ask any questions, feel free to<span id="email-text"></span> shoot me a tweet on [Twitter](https://twitter.com/jezzamonn).

 If you want to see more of my work, check out my [homepage](/), and if you want to see what I'm making next, you can follow my Twitter account, [@jezzamonn](https://twitter.com/jezzamonn)!